 Information to collect

-curl -IL https://example.com/ads.txt(the-Lfollows redirects so you see every hop). - Output of the same against the www variant.
+curl -ILk https://example.com/ads.txt— the-Lfollows redirects so you see every hop;-kavoids cert noise on the http→https leg.- The same against the www variant.

 - Your current